Skip to main content

 Overview

-Dianthus arenarius is a mat-forming perennial in the Caryophyllaceae family, growing 6–12 inches (15–30 cm) tall from a loose cushion of grey-green, grassy foliage 8–12 inches (20–30 cm) wide.
-Basal leaves are narrow-linear, 1–3 inches (2.5–8 cm) long and 1–2 mm wide, with a glaucous blue-green surface.
-Flower stems rise above the foliage, each bearing 1–3 fragrant white flowers 1–1.5 inches (2.5–4 cm) across.
-Petals are deeply fringed — cut to approximately half their length into fine, thread-like segments — giving the flower a feathery or lacey appearance.
+Dianthus arenarius is a mat-forming perennial in the pink family (Caryophyllaceae) reaching 6-12 inches (15-30 cm) tall in flower above a loose cushion of grey-green grassy foliage 8-12 inches (20-30 cm) wide.
+Basal leaves are narrow-linear, 1-3 inches (2.5-8 cm) long and 1-2 mm wide, with a glaucous blue-green surface from a waxy cuticle that reduces water loss in the species native sandy habitats.
+Flower stems rise above the foliage, each bearing 1-3 fragrant white flowers 1-1.5 inches (2.5-4 cm) across.
+Petals are deeply fringed: the petal margin is cut to approximately half its length into narrow thread-like segments, giving the flower a feathery or lacy appearance that is the species visual signature within the Dianthus genus.
 A faint greenish-yellow spot marks the petal base.
-Fragrance is sweet and clove-like, strongest in the evening.
-The species is adapted to nutrient-poor, sandy, and calcareous substrates in its native range, where it occurs on coastal dunes, inland sand plains, and limestone pavements.
-It tolerates drought and lean conditions but declines in heavy, waterlogged, or highly fertile soil — excess nitrogen produces lax, floppy growth prone to crown rot.
-Hardy to USDA zone 3.
-Short-lived compared to some Dianthus species — individual plants typically persist 3–5 years but self-sow readily in open, sandy ground.
-Susceptible to crown rot in wet winter conditions and to aphids on flower stems.
+The fragrance is sweet and clove-like, strongest in the evening, when nocturnal pollinators including hawk moths visit the flowers; the long deep corolla tube and pale petal color combined with the evening fragrance peak match the hawk-moth pollination syndrome (a flower architecture and chemistry combination that is shared across several night-blooming plant families).
+The species is adapted to nutrient-poor, sandy, and calcareous substrates in its native northern European range, where it grows on coastal dunes, inland sand plains, and limestone pavements.
+Drought tolerance and lean-soil performance follow from this habitat: rich heavy soils produce lax floppy growth and crown rot, while sharp drainage in lean substrates supports the species native cushion habit.
+Hardy in USDA zones 3-8 (-40°F / -40°C), with individual plants typically persisting 3-5 years before declining; self-sown seedlings carry the planting forward in open sandy ground.
+Susceptible to crown rot in waterlogged winter soil and to aphid infestation on flower stems during peak bloom.

 Native Range

-Dianthus arenarius is native to northern and eastern Europe, from Scandinavia (Finland, Sweden, Estonia, Latvia) south through Poland, Germany, and into the western Russian plain.
-It grows on coastal sand dunes, inland sandy heaths, and calcareous grasslands, and is classified as a protected species in several Baltic countries.
+Dianthus arenarius is native to northern and eastern Europe, with a range from Scandinavia (Finland, Sweden, Estonia, Latvia) south through Poland and Germany into the western Russian plain.
+The species grows on coastal sand dunes, inland sandy heaths, and calcareous grasslands, and is classified as a protected species in several Baltic countries because of habitat loss from coastal development and inland land-use changes.
+The northern European maritime and continental ranges have shaped the species cold hardiness (to USDA zone 3) and the sand-and-calcareous-soil substrate preference.

 Suggested Uses